 The floating wooden construction, housing the main mastering room, offers an accurate acoustic environment, where no subtlety can remain hidden.
 Together with our exceptional fidelity monitoring system, it acts as an audio microscope, capable of revealing detail that few will ever hear, since the sonic information in our space extends far below and far above the human hearing range.
 In fact, our entire audio signal path is capable of retaining an extremely wide range of frequencies to ensure, that even the highest fidelity recordings or even experimental research work would not be harmed by our system.
 The main mastering room is kept at constant temperature, humidity and atmospheric pressure, to ensure that the sensitive electro-mechanical equipment living inside it, will always operate at optimal conditions.

-The entire facility is powered by a special, dedicated electrical installation, feeding all the equipment with stable, clean power, while at the same time protecting it from deterioration caused by mains power inadequacies.
-Apart from our state-of-the-art mastering laboratory, Magnetic Fidelity also offers a dedicated tape editing suite, analog media production room, several different "Live Rooms" for our Direct-to-Master recording service, as well as a cosy lounge with a museum-grade collection of historic audio equipment and a library featuring a rich bibliography on subjects such as electronics, vacuum tubes, audio, mechanical engineering, magnetic media, disk cutting, etc. Our facilities also include guest rooms and a kitchen for long term visitors, along with a high fidelity audio reproduction system and a rich discography of analog media.
+The entire facility is powered by batteries and a special, dedicated electrical generation and distribution installation, feeding all the equipment with stable, clean power, completely isolating the sensitive audio chain from the grid and its associated mains power inadequacies.
+Apart from our state-of-the-art mastering laboratory, Magnetic Fidelity also offers a dedicated tape editing suite, analog media production room, several different "Live Rooms" for our Direct-to-Master recording service, as well as a cosy lounge with a museum-grade collection of historic audio equipment and a library featuring a rich bibliography on subjects such as electronics, vacuum tubes, audio, mechanical engineering, magnetic media, disk cutting, etc.

-Magnetic Fidelity started out of demand for the production process of analog media, such as vinyl record and cassette tapes, to be handled entirely in the analog domain.
-Plenty of frustration has been caused since the resurgence of the vinyl record, by the realisation that very few people in the world are capable of producing vinyl records entirely in the analog domain.
-The situation is very similar in cassette tape production.
-Even when the artists have gone to great lengths and great costs to ensure that their recording has been performed entirely in the analog domain, more often than not, it would have to be converted to digital and back to analog at some point before the final product is made.
-This conversion always creates an audible deterioration of the sound.
+Magnetic Fidelity started out of demand for the production process of analog media, such as vinyl records and cassette tapes, to be handled entirely in the analog domain.
+Plenty of frustration has been caused since the resurgence of the vinyl record, by the realisation that very few people in the world are capable of manufacturing vinyl records entirely in the analog domain.
+The situation is very similar in cassette tape manufacturing.
+Even when the artists have gone to great lengths and great costs to ensure that their recording has been produced entirely in the analog domain, more often than not, it would have to be converted to digital and back to analog at some point before the final product is made.
+Such multiple conversion stages always create an audible deterioration of the sound.
 However, such conversions are entirely unnecessary.
-Initially, the idea behind Magnetic Fidelity was to provide an analog bridge between an analog recording and the production of analog consumer media.
+Initially, the idea behind Magnetic Fidelity was to provide an analog bridge between an analog recording and the manufacturing of analog consumer media.
 The idea quickly expanded and Magnetic Fidelity has been built as a one-stop-shop for analog audio enthusiasts and vintage technology geeks alike.